SharkSnack/shiren-5/content/system/necklace-abilities.md

     <td class="highlightYellow">HP Divider</td>
     <td>-</td>
     <td>Apprentice</td>
-    <td>Halves the HP of all targets in the room.<br/>The target will be defeats if they were at 1 HP.</td>
+    <td>Halves the HP of all targets in the room.<br/>The target will be defeated if they were at 1 HP.</td>
   </tr>
   <tr>
     <td class="highlightYellow">Room Healing Flash</td>